zappy-dev/Schema-Unity/README.md

-# schema
+# Schema-Unity
-Schema is a content management tool for game design data.
+This project contains the Unity integrations for the Schema content management tool for game design data.